joelodom/mongodb-queryable-encryption/README.md

 ### Installing MongoDB

-For this to work, we'll need MongoDB 8.0 or later.
+For this to work, you'll need MongoDB 8.0 or later.
 I'm going to use my Atlas instance, but you could also point to a local instance.
 See https://www.mongodb.com/docs/manual/installation/ and
 https://www.mongodb.com/docs/atlas/getting-started/ (I like using the